joequery/Stupid-Table-Plugin/README.md

 table cells, and the attribute value will be the basis of the sort as opposed to the text value of the table cell.
 See the complex_example.html file, where we sort a column of letters based not on their alphabetical order, but by their frequency in the English language.
-You'll still need to specify a sort type or come up with your own custom sort function, but the presence of the `data-sort-value` attribute tells the plugin to use the value of the attribute as the basis of the sort.

 License
 -------